 - It also defines the protocol (mostly HTTP or HTTPS) used by the web address.

 Domain Name, what is it?

-To explain what a domain is, let’s take a website: https://www.onlineseoblog.com/seo-training-syllabus
+To explain what a domain is, let’s take this URL as an example: https://www.onlineseoblog.com/seo-training-syllabus

 Let’s split this Web Address into different parts: